jasonfilippou/UMDAssignmentTemplates/README.md

 `*.{tex,pdf}` (optional): If present, those are:

-- *tex* source of an example document that uses the contents of the `include/` and `img/` directories.
+- *tex* source of an example document produced by this template.
 - The **pdf** that is compiled when running `pdflatex` on the aforementioned *tex* source.